nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-07-writing_an_operating_agreement.md

 ---
 layout: post
 title: "Creating a Solid Foundation: Crafting Your LLC's Operating Agreement"
-date: 2023-07-03
+date: 2023-08-07
 author: jack_nicholaisen
 summary: Once you have registered your LLC and received your EIN, the next step in writing your company's Operating Agreement.
 In this article we tell you how to do just that.
-permalink: /llc-operating-agreement/
+permalink: /llc/operating-agreement/step-by-step-process/
 ---

-## How to Write an Operating Agreement for a Limited Liability Company
+## How to Write an Operating Agreement for your Limited Liability Company

 An operating agreement is a legal document that outlines the ownership and operating procedures of a limited liability company (LLC).
 It is an essential document that every LLC should have.
 In this article, we will provide you with a step-by-step checklist on how to write an operating agreement for your LLC.